• Skip to main content

 Notes:

-2. Squeeze the water from paneer before using it.
-More the moisture in the paneer, longer it will take Kalakand mixture to thicken up.
+1. If you are using store bought paneer, squeeze excess water from it before using.
+More the moisture in paneer, longer it will take the kalakand mixture to thicken up.

-4. In the ingredients list, the quantity of paneer is mentioned as ‘300 to 350 grams‘.
-This is because the amount slightly varies depending on the moisture in paneer & also on the thickness of condensed milk.
-We will start with 300 grams first & if required, will increase the quantity accordingly.
+2. In the ingredients, the quantity of paneer is mentioned as ‘350 to 400 gms’.
+This is because the amount can vary slightly depending on the moisture in paneer & also on the quality of condensed milk.
+Start with 350 grams first & add more if required.

 Step 1:

 If you are using store bought paneer skip this step.
-For making homemade paneer follow this step.
-Take 2 litres of milk in a heavy bottomed pan & bring it to boil (This will yield approximately 300 grams of paneer).
-Once the milk has come to boil, add 2-3 tsp lemon juice or vinegar gradually.
-At one point the milk will start to curdle & Paneer (Indian cottage cheese) will get separated.
+To make it from scratch, follow this step.
+Take 2 litres of full fat or whole milk in a heavy bottomed pan & bring it to boil.
+Once the milk comes to boil, add 2-3 tsp lemon juice or vinegar gradually.
+At one point the milk will start to curdle & paneer will get separated.

-Sieve the paneer on a colander, rinse with chilled water & let it cool down for half an hour.
-Rinse the excess water from it by twisting the muslin cloth.
-We will use this paneer in making Kalakand.
-For checking out the detailed method to make paneer at home, check out this post.
+Sieve the paneer on a colander lined with muslin cloth.
+Rinse with chilled water & let it cool down for half an hour.
+Remove the excess water from it by twisting the muslin cloth.
+We will use this paneer to make kalakand (For more detailed method, check out homemade paneer recipe).

 Step 2: